Introduction to Murree’s Hidden Treasures

 The stone viewing platform was designed so the governor’s wife could sketch the mountains without sun glare, creating perfect lighting conditions even today.

-How to Find It
+How to Find Kashmir Point

-Best Time: 4-6PM for golden light
+Best Time to Visit: 4-6PM for golden sunset light over the mountains.

-Don't Miss
+Don’t Miss at Kashmir Point

 • The hidden Anglican cemetery with fascinating colonial-era epitaphs